20 Great Castles in Europe We Have Explored!

 To us, nothing says a fairy-tale Europe like exploring historic castles.
 We’ve visited a variety of the best Castles in Europe and we’re always on the lookout for more.
-We’ve listed all of the castles, chateaux, palaces, fortresses and citadels we’ve mentioned on Tapped Out Travellers.
-They are organised alphabetically by country and list the province or region where they can be found.
+We’ve listed all of the castles, chateaux, palaces, fortresses, and citadels we’ve mentioned on Tapped Out Travellers.

 Grimaud Castle, Grimaud village, Cote d’Azure